MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Search-UnifiedAuditLog.md

 This example searches the unified audit log for all events from May 1, 2018 to May 8, 2018.
 If you don't include a time stamp in the StartDate or EndDate parameters, The data is returned in pages as the command is rerun sequentially while using the same SessionId value.

->[!NOTE]
-> If you use the SessionCommand value ReturnLargeSet, and then you use the value ReturnNextPreviewPage for the same session ID, the results are limited to 10,000 records (not 50,000).
+**Note**: Always use the same SessionCommand value for a given SessionId value.
+Don't switch between ReturnLargeSet and ReturnNextPreviewPage for the same session ID.
+Otherwise, the output is limited to 10,000 results.

 ### Example 4
 ```powershell